nccgroup/GTFOBLookup/README.md

        -o OSs, --os OSs
               search for executables that can be run on a specific operating system oroperating systems (comma separated)

        -f, --file
               use a file containing a list of executables (one per line) instead of a single executable

+OPTIONS 'gtfoblookup.py hijacklibs'
+       usage: gtfoblookup.py hijacklibs [-h] {list,search} ...

+  Sub-commands 'gtfoblookup.py hijacklibs'
+       gtfoblookup.py hijacklibs list
+              list all types/categories/executables/prerequisites/services/attack types/OSs featured in the local copy of HijackLibs

+       gtfoblookup.py hijacklibs search
+              searchthe HijackLibs repository

+OPTIONS 'gtfoblookup.py hijacklibs list'
+       usage: gtfoblookup.py hijacklibs list [-h] attribute

+       attribute
+              the attribute to list

+  Sub-commands 'gtfoblookup.py hijacklibs search'
+       usage: gtfoblookup.py hijacklibs search [-h] [-a attack_types] [-v vendors] [-f] executable

+       executable
+              the executable to search for (use "all" to show results for all executables)

+OPTIONS 'gtfoblookup.py hijacklibs search'
+       -a attack_types, --attacktype attack_types
+              search for executables that can be used for aspecific type or types (comma separated) of attacks

+       -v vendors, --vendor vendors
+              search for executables from a specific vendor or vendors (comma separated)

+       -f, --file
+              use a file containing a list of executables (one per line) instead of a single executable